What to look out for in the run-up to the 9th BRICS Summit in Xiamen

 The other members may be wary at such a step, as it might dilute the status membership of the BRICS grouping confers.
 Yet one may also argue that including Indonesia could, in theory, increase the grouping’s legitimacy to participate in the global agenda setting process.
 After all, Indonesia is the world’s most populous Muslim country, and certainly a rising power to be reckoned with in the coming decades.
 It may also help BRICS members other than China establish more institutionalized ties to a nation that remains largely off the radar in foreign ministries in Moscow, Brasília and Pretoria.

 Both Brazil and South Africa face internal crises of such intensity that their capacity to bring new ideas to the table about the future of the grouping stands at a historic low.
-Indeed, the situation in Brazil is so uncertain that one can only hope domestic developments will not prevent Brazil's president -- Temer or whoever succeeds him should he resign -- from participating in the upcoming summit.
+Still, given the usefulness of the grouping for all those involved, we can expect the summit to continue to figure prominently in all leaders' agendas in the coming years.